 Now that the country has had about 7 or so months to dust itself off from a Brexit vote outcome that took many by surprise, UK technology companies are wondering how the economy and their own balance sheets will be affected as the UK untangles itself from EU legislation, for better or for worse.

-So how will Brexit will affect the UK’s current R & D tax incentive schemes?
+So how will Brexit will affect the UK’s current R & D tax credit incentive scheme?
 The first thing to keep in mind is that some form of change is likely to unfold through the course of the Brexit negotiations.
 The R & D scheme that has the most impact smaller innovative companies – the SME Scheme, is actually currently regulated by the EU, through State Aid legislation.
 The purpose of this is to cap the incentives available in each EU member state so that no one state has an unfair advantage by subsiding R&D more than an agreed amount.
 This means that at some point, new regulatory legislation will have to be drawn up but more importantly and the government will no longer be bound by the EU laws on how it allocates R & D tax relief to the SME Scheme.

 The second thing to keep in mind is that Theresa May’s post-Brexit government has recognised the importance of stimulating innovation through R & D grants and has indicated that it will have ‘deep pockets’ when allocating funds to this end.
 The government’s own studies have shown that every £1 of R & D tax relief leads to between £1.53 and £2.35 in expenditure, which has a great stimulating effect on the economy – this is something that the government will very likely want to see continue.